A groundbreaking investigation

 Anonymous

-An independent researcher who spent months investigating Meta's AI integration, cross-referencing corporate disclosures, academic papers, and leaked internal documents.
-They chose to remain anonymous to protect their ongoing access to information sources — and because the book's message matters more than any individual identity.
+An independent researcher who spent months investigating Meta's AI integration, cross-referencing corporate disclosures, academic papers, and publicly available technical documentation.
+They chose to remain anonymous because the book's message matters more than any individual identity.

 Co-Author